Post Summary: All the best things to do around Cape Kiwanda in Pacific City, Oregon

 One of the major features of the Cape Kiwanda Natural Scenic Area is the large dune, accessible from the north side of the public beach.
 This 240-foot sand dune looks like an easy walk up to the top, but it’s a fickle friend!

-It’s pretty steep, but completely worth the tough climb.
-Once at the top, you have views in nearly all directions, from southern views of Bob Straub State Park to northern view of McPhilips Beach.
+It’s pretty steep but completely worth the tough climb.
+Once at the top, you have views in nearly all directions, from southern views of Bob Straub State Park to the northern view of McPhillips Beach.
+This is one of the easiest Oregon coast hikes to access (despite the steepness) because the parking lot is just down the hill!

 From here, you can do some exploring around the sand dunes, but keep your eye out for posted warning signs.
 These signs are to be followed at all times, preventing you from straying too close to the fragile edges of these cliffs.
 People have died here from venturing too close to the edge, so pay attention to these warnings seriously!